 Zakat is always calculated by taking into account the nisab.
 Nisab is the minimum amount that a Muslim must have before being obliged to give zakat.
 The Nisab according to the gold standard is 3 ounces of gold (87.48 grams) or its cash equivalent.
 The nisab by the silver standard is 21 ounces of silver (612.36 grams) or its equivalent in cash.

 However, the prices of gold and silver changes with time.
 Before calculating the zakat, research the current market price of gold and silver and calculate the zakat accordingly.
 There are many investment options in Pakistan but people are always confused between investing in real estate or stocks and investing in real estate or mutual funds.
 Real estate because of the high degree of control associated with the property is preference for some people.
+To get a detail overview about real estate and trends read real estate YouTube channels.

 Steps to Calculate Zakat on the Property in Islam